 1. Hydration is Helpful

 Some key menopausal symptoms may be improved simply by drinking more fluids.
 If hot flashes, night sweats, vaginal dryness, or bladder infections are affecting you, try drinking at least six 8-oz glasses of water per day to help hydrate you.
-If water is challenging to drink, try herbal teas or jazz up your water with a lemon or lime.
-It’s important to remember that with age, we all slowly lose our sense of thirst.
+It’s important to remember that we all slowly lose our sense of thirst with age.
 This means you can become less hydrated without even noticing it, through no fault of your own.
 So find ways to make it easy and appealing to sip on a hydrating beverage all day long.
+If water is challenging to drink, try herbal teas or jazz up your water with a lemon or lime.
 Start early in the morning so you get your fluids in well before it wakes you up in the middle of the night.

 2. Rethink that Night Time Drink

-Although that glass of wine feels like a great way to unwind at the end of the day, think about whether it is truly helpful or harmful.
-Alcohol can worsen hot flashes and make it harder to stay asleep.
+Although that glass of wine feels like a great way to unwind at the end of the day, pay attention to how you feel when you have a nightly drink or two.
+Alcohol can worsen hot flashes and make it harder to stay asleep through the night.
 It can also increase your risk of getting or worsening many health conditions.
-Not to mention it can make you forgetful and confused, and can even lead to loss of muscle mass, balance problems, falls, and accidents.
-A nightly glass of wine may also be contributing unnecessary calories, especially with a heavy pour.
+Lastly, drinking beer, wine, or cocktails each night may be taking you over your energy needs for the day and contribute to weight gain.

 3. Cut down on spicy foods, caffeine, and sugar

-If hot flashes bother you, consider avoiding common triggers like spicy foods and caffeine.
+If hot flashes bother you, try avoiding common triggers like spicy foods and caffeine.

 4. Be mindful of your energy needs.